kballenegger/Kenji/README.md

 - Kenji::App is a simply wrapper that can and should be used in `config.ru` files.
 It avoids the need to wrap the Kenji initialization in a lambda.
+- Kenji's stderr is now configurable as an option.
 - The new option `catch_exceptions` (default true) configures whether Kenji will automatically rescue and log exceptions.
 - The root path argument to initializing Kenji is now deprecated, and replaced